Christmas with Jane Austen December 20th

 The power was generated by a steam engine powered by coal.
 The electricity powered incandescent electric carbon-filament lights which lit up 986 lights to illuminate the road from Holborn Viaduct to St Martin’s-le-Grande.
 The light bulb was invented 3 years previously.

 The number of lights was soon increased to 3,000.
 But the Station made a loss and was closed down 2 years later.
 The lights converted to gas.
-The building was destroyed in the Blitz.
+Sadly, the building was destroyed in the Blitz.

 A couple of miles to the East, in 1895, the Shoreditch Electric Light Station was established.
 It used waste to produce electricity and steam for the local public baths.
 The generating and combustion chambers, now houses a Circus School which my children attended.